 It’s certainly true that you can save hundreds of dollars by using an online Will Kit to create a Will.
-The true value in using a lawyer to prepare your Will is the advice provided by the lawyer during the process, to ensure your Will is going to implement your wishes.
+The true value in using our Vancouver will lawyer to prepare your Will is the advice provided by the lawyer during the process, to ensure your Will is going to implement your wishes.
 Your Will is an extremely important document, and if something goes wrong the cost to resolve the issue can be immense.
-During your discussions with your lawyer, some options can also be discussed to reduce or eliminate the taxes due when someone passes away.
+During your discussions with your will lawyer, some options can also be discussed to reduce or eliminate the taxes due when someone passes away.
 In some cases the potential savings can be tens or hundreds of thousands of dollars.
 In these cases, using a Will kit to save a few hundred dollars is a false economy, and the Government will receive a windfall on your passing.
-Also, a lawyer will make sure to discuss issues related to incapacity as part of the process.
+Also, our Vancouver will lawyer will make sure to discuss issues related to incapacity planning as part of the process.
 A Power of Attorney and Representation Agreement are complicated and technical documents.
 The wording is very important, and many online precedents miss the mark.

 Naming an Executor

 When choosing an executor for your will, rest assured that our wills lawyer will outline to the executor the importance of the responsibilities that they will be required to take on.
 Some Executor responsibilities that don’t immediately come to mind include:

 - Dealing with remains of deceased, including cremation, embalming and/or burial;

 - Organizing the funeral and memorial service;